amfairley/memorycards/README.md

 ### Features

 #### The Game Area
-For an in depth description of the functionality of the game area, click here.
+For an in depth description of the functionality of the game area, please see the [game.md](/documentation/game.md).
 #### Browser tab:

 <details><summary>Browser Tab</summary>